Towards Selecting the Informative Alternative Relational Query Plans for Database Education: Quantifying Plan Informativeness

 \subsection{Relevance of an Alternative Plan}

-\eat{The above distance is employed to measure the difference of any two alternative plans and it can help us avoid choosing plans of B2 type.
-Recall from Section~\ref{ssec:issuesinlearn}, users prefer plans belonging to G1 or G2.
-We think plans of G1 can provide more information than G2, so our current algorithm aims to find plans of G1.
-Consequently, we define the \textit{relevance} of an alternative plan to capture it.}

-The aforementioned distance measures enable us to avoid choosing plans with structure, content, and cost differences that are inconsistent with the feedbacks from learners.
-They can prevent selection of an alternative plan that is similar to plans that have been already viewed by a learner.
-However, these measures individually cannot distil informative plans from uninformative ones.
-Therefore, we propose another measure called \textit{relevance} (denoted as $rel(\cdot)$), to evaluate the ``value'' of each plan, such that informative plans receive higher \textit{relevance} scores.
-Recall from Section~\ref{sec:feedback} the 8 types of alternative plans.
-We convert the differences in these types into binary form (Figure~\ref{fig:reference}(a)) where 1 indicates large.
+The aforementioned distance measures can prevent the selection of an \textsc{aqp} that is similar to plans that have been already viewed.
+However, these measures individually cannot distill informative plans from uninformative ones.
+Therefore, we propose a measure called \textit{relevance} (denoted as $rel(\cdot)$), to evaluate the ``value'' of each plan, so that informative plans receive higher \textit{relevance} scores.
+Recall the plan categories introduced in Section~\ref{sec:feedback}.
+We convert the differences in each category into a binary form (Fig.~\ref{fig:reference}(a)) where 1 indicates large.
 We can also represent the informative value of these types (based on learner feedback) in binary form (1 means informative).
 We can then employ a multivariate function fitting to find an appropriate \textit{relevance function} such that alternative plans that are close to the informative ones receive high scores.
-Since 8 existing samples are insufficient for fitting a polynomial function with an order higher than 3~\cite{jam2013introduction}, it should appear in the following form: $\rho_1\times s+\rho_2\times c + \rho_3 \times cost + \rho_4\times s\times c + \rho_5\times s\times cost + \rho_6 \times c \times cost + \rho_7\times s\times c\times cost $ where $\rho_1,\ldots,\rho_7$ are parameters to be fit.
-By fitting the above polynomial, we can define the \textit{relevance} measure as follows.
+With only eight labeled plan types, higher-order models are underdetermined and less interpretable; standard ML regressors (\eg SVR) do not improve agreement with learner feedback compared to the cubic form.
+Since eight existing samples are insufficient to fit a polynomial function with an order greater than 3~\cite{jam2013introduction}, it should appear in the following form: $\rho_1\times s+\rho_2\times c + \rho_3 \times cost + \rho_4\times s\times c + \rho_5\times s\times cost + \rho_6 \times c \times cost + \rho_7\times s\times c\times cost $ where $\rho_1,\ldots,\rho_7$ are the parameters to be fit.
+By fitting this polynomial, we can define the \textit{relevance} measure as follows.

 \eat{The\textit{ relevance} measure evaluates the degree of deviation between the topological difference and cost difference between an alternative plan and the \textsc{qep} or a set of already viewed plans.
-Intuitively, greater the relevance score, the greater the deviation between them.
+Intuitively, the higher the relevance score, the greater the deviation between them.
 This enables us to select informative alternative plans that are different from plans viewed by a learner so far.
 Formally, it is defined as follows.}